FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference

-As we have seen, the environmental perception using \gls{isac} is a far from trivial task.
-In fact, current models from the literature rely on restrictions over the scenario (e.g., sender and receiver must have line of sight) to be able to find closer expressions for the degradation of the signal over a wireless channel, avoiding scenarios where robots and humans coexist.
-Furthermore, the solutions from the literature use one of the two technologies (Wi-Fi or 5G) to passively sense the environment.
-As each passive sensing modality typically operates under different protocols, sampling rates, noise characteristics, and spatial or temporal resolutions, we believe that the combined information from multiple sources can enhance the reliability of environmental perception.
+As we have seen, the environmental perception using \gls{isac} is a far from a trivial task.
+In fact, current models from the literature rely on restrictions over the scenario (e.g., sender and receiver must have line of sight) to be able to find closer expressions for the degradation of the signal over a wireless channel.
+Furthermore, the solutions from the literature use one of the two technologies (Wi-Fi or \gls{5g}) to passively sense the environment.
+As each passive sensing modality typically operates under different protocols, sampling rates, noise characteristics, and spatial or temporal resolutions, we combine information from multiple sources to enhance the environmental perception performance.

-In order to fill this gap, this work leverages data from Wi-Fi and 5G passive signals to infer environmental context in a collaborative scene.
-We take this opportunity to develop a complex model which is inspired from the encoder-decoder structure of the transformer \cite{vaswani2017attention}, described in detail in the following section to infer what and where is in the space.